What's in the Print

 1. Red Jersey Roses

-I work in ice hockey and would often see action shots from games and spot how the jerseys fly and fold because of the forces being exerted by the players.
-I wondered if this had ever been captured in any way artistically.
+R: I work in ice hockey and would often see action shots from games and spot how the jerseys fly and fold because of the forces being exerted by the players and wondered if this had ever been captured in any way artistically.

 To do so, we then took pictures of flowers with a nice shape and petal distribution, created an outline template from it and started to fill each section with a chunk of jersey.
 We picked the classic sports red of my favourite team, the Detroit Red Wings.